-- Does the research trial and product meet the organization's interdependent criteria for continued access? - Do any countries in the planned trial have specific national laws/ regulations regarding continued access that must be considered? - What pathways for continued access are allowed in the countries where the clinical research study is planned?
+- Does the research trial and product meet the organization's interdependent criteria for continued access? - Do any countries in the planned trial have specific national laws/ regulations regarding continued access that must be considered? - What pathways for continued access5 are allowed in the countries where the clinical research study is planned?
 Would an extension trial or roll-over trial provide a legal pathway for access to investigational products?
 Could a managed access approach be used?
-If not, what other pathways are available? - The informed consent document should explain, in plain and simple language, the post-trial continued access plans, including the ongoing risks, benefits and what research-related care needs they will have after the trial ends (not just whether participants will get to keep the implanted device and what care is supported). - The study team should plan for the budget, resources, and product manufacturing capacity that will be required if continued access may be provided. - An equitable rollout of continued access to all similarly situated participants should be planned.
+If not, what other pathways are available? - The informed consent document should explain, in plain and simple language, the post-trial continued access plans, including the ongoing risks, benefits and what research-related care needs they will have after the trial ends (not just whether participants will get to keep the implanted device and what care is supported). - The study team should plan for the budget, resources, and product manufacturing capacity that will be required if continued access may be provided.

-Specific Scenario

-Combination (co-administered) drugs for a new indication:

-Two different drugs may be used in combination (co-administered) to study a new indication as a combination treatment.
+Specific Scenario Framework questions and considerations Combination (co-administered) drugs for a new indication: Two different drugs may be used in combination (co-administered) to study a new indication as a combination treatment.
 The trial sponsor may use an investigational product (IP) and a marketed product (non-IP).
 The marketed product may be from a different sponsor.

-Framework questions and considerations

-- Will post-trial, continued access be considered for the investigational (IP) product only, or the combination treatment (IP + non-IP)? - Is the marketed product (non-IP) reimbursed in the countries where the trial is being conducted?
+Will post-trial, continued access be considered for the investigational (IP) product only, or the combination treatment (IP + non-IP)?
+Is the marketed product (non-IP) reimbursed in the countries where the trial is being conducted?
 If not, will the trial sponsor compensate the patient for the cost of this non-IP product until the combination treatment regimen is approved?
 Is commercial procurement or another indirect reimbursement pathway possible?